 You must have at least two members.

 Much of the value Cleantech Open creates for participating startups is centered around relationships and network connections.
 For this reason, it is important for your team to physically participate in the Cleantech Open events over the program year, including the National Academy (East or West), Business Clinics, Workshops, Networking events, Regional Awards & Innovation Showcase, and our Global Forum (now part of Cleantech Week).
-Please confirm that you'll be able to participate in our program in this way.

 At least one team member must actively engage with the accelerator by participating in meetings or events that are part of the program, and by submitting final deliverables before Final Judging.
 There are only two mandatory events at the regional level: 1) the West Coast/East Coast Academies (you choose one) and 2) the Regional Final Judging event.
 If your team wins at the regional level, you are also required to attend the Global Forum.